awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

       ```
       def infinite_infer_run():
-          """ Entry point of the lambda function"""
+          """ Run the DeepLens inference loop frame by frame"""
           try:
               # This cat-dog model is implemented as binary classifier, since the number
               # of labels is small, create a dictionary that converts the machine